STP-12 Registration and Land Titles

-- Encroachments (section 22(1) (c) of the STA) can cause some difficulties unless action is taken early in the project.
-Where an encroachment is onto a public road or right of way, Minister for Lands and Local Government or Commissioner of Main Roads consent is required.
-For any other Crown Land, the Minister for Lands and any management body (for managed reserves) or Crown Lease holder consent is required.
+Encroachments (section 32 of the STA) can cause some difficulties unless action is taken early in the project.
+Where an encroachment is onto a public road or right of way, consent of the Minister for Lands, the relevant Local Government or Commissioner of Main Roads consent is required.
+For any other Crown Land, consent of the Minister for Lands and any management body (for managed reserves) or Crown Lease holder consent is required.

 By taking action to obtain this consent early in the project, delays in obtaining approval can be avoided.
-For encroachments onto adjoining parcels, an easement must be granted by the owner of the other property before the surveyor signs the certificate.
+For encroachments onto adjoining private land parcels, an easement must be granted by the owner of the other property before the scheme is registered.

 In most instances this requires negotiation with the owner and preparation of an easement document.
 This should be acted on immediately the situation is known so that a grant of easement can be obtained in time.

-- Restrictive covenants – a search of the title will indicate the existence of any such covenants.
+Restrictive covenants – a search of the title, the subject of the proposed scheme plan, will indicate the existence of any such covenants.
 Encumbrances should be searched and checked for any impediment that may result in modification of the covenant.
 The common types of covenants that cause problems are: